KyleRobertsIO/Scala_Spark_Quick_Start/README.md

 ### **Using Aggregate Functions In Queries**
 To use `Aggregate Functions` inside of Scala Spark you first need to import them into you notebook.
 Belows import will bring in all Spark SQL functions.
+You can find a list of built-in aggregate functions for Spark [here](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html).

     import org.apache.spark.sql.functions._